cmeff1/Parser/README.md

 # Parser
-Quick script to parse a text file removes white space and tap space
+Quick tool for removing text and white space to the left of the white space.
+In this case it removes a tab as the file that was being input had a tab used for white space.

+Usage python Parser.py inputfile